LemmenAid/surf-spot-finder/README.md

 * After choosing a spot more detailed information is given about the chosen spot.

-* After more detailed info is given about the chosen surfspot, the user can choose between 3 options on how to continue in the app.
+* After more detailed info is given about the chosen surfspot, the User can choose between 3 options on how to continue in the app.
 They can either choose another surfspot in the same County, choose a different County they want to explore or exit the program.

 ![Spot Details](README-files/spot-details.png)

 ### Goodbye Message

-* If the user chooses to leave the program a goodbye message is displayed.
+* If the User chooses to leave the program a goodbye message is displayed.

 ![Goodbye](README-files/goodbye.png)

 ### Future Implementations

-* In the future, I could implement the user name usage and favorite surf spots tracking functionality.
+* In the future, I could implement the User name and favorite surf spots tracking functionality.
 * In the future I would like to add more information to the database, and cover all (coastal) Counties.
 * Through further learning I would like to use a weather forcast API to add information to the surf spot details with current weather conditions.
-* I would have loved to add a feature that user can store their favorite surf spots.
+* I would have loved to add a feature that User can store their favorite surf spots.
 After finishing the course I would like to come back to this project and create this feature.

 ***